IPG-Automotive-UK/infofile-utils/README.md

 <details>
 <summary></b><code>setText</code></b></summary>
-Sets a text value to an infofile for a given key.
+Sets a text value to an infofile for a given keys.
 This is an array of strings are are split by newlines in the infofile for each item in the string array.

 ### Setting a single text value to an infofile: